edermanoel94/rest-go/README.md

 - [ ] Working with pagination and test
 - [x] Working with custom errors
 - [ ] More tests
-- [ ] Working with CheckPathVariables in many libs
+- [ ] Working with CheckPathVariables in Standard library

 Installation
 ============